adamsilver/fdpb/05-an-inbox.md

 </li>
 ```

-*(Note: The CSS for the visually hidden class is set out in “A Checkout Flow”.)*
+*(Note: The CSS for the visually hidden class is set out in “Checkout”.)*

 While duplication isn't a big performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer—screen reader software can be unresponsive, for example.